rualark/Recall/README.md

 - **Make sure you can pass your test.** Check how difficult it is to pass your own test, and ideally do it at least once every 1-2 years.
 If you face difficulties, add more unique hints that only you know.

+- **Leverage LLM.** Ask LLM (like ChatGPT) if it can correctly pair your questions and answers.
+Then ask why it was easy to solve some of the questions - use this to remove universal hints from your questions and replace them with unique personal hints that only you know.
+Don't forget to shuffle the answers before sending them to LLM, to avoid leaking your associations.

 If your primary associations contain sensitive information you’d rather not reveal, you can create multiple groups.
 Use simpler, less sensitive associations to protect the more critical information in the next group.